ucd-library/cork-build-registry/README.md

 ## Overview

-Each file in the `registry` directory defines; the supported versions of a project, the build dependency between two projects.
+Each file in the `repositories` directory defines; the supported versions of a project, the build dependency between two projects.
 Projects are simply GitHub code repositories that have one or more Dockerfiles as well as a `.cork-build` configuration file in the root of the repository.

 `Versions` of a project are defined by a git tag or branch.
 The git tag/branch will be used to when tagging the build docker image.